 Final thoughts

 You can find cheap fares to London or use miles to get there but your accommodations aren’t going to be cheap.
 But there are lots of options.
-Some of the best values would be to book a hotel through Chase travel portal using the points you might have with Hyatt, Hilton, or Marriott.
-Airbnb is an excellent option too, especially if you can save money by purchasing discounted gift cards.
+Some of the best values would be to book a hotel through Chase Travel℠ using the points you might have with Hyatt, Hilton, or Marriott.

 London does have tons of great restaurants including some inexpensive great eats and lots of free attractions so you can still have fun on a budget!